Keysville, Virginia

 Keysville is a town in Charlotte County, Virginia, United States.
 The population was 832 at the 2010 census.
 One of two branches of Southside Virginia Community College is in Keysville.
 The surrounding area has tobacco and mixed farming.

 Geography

 Keysville is in eastern Charlotte County.
-U.S. Routes 15 and U.S. Route 360, a four-lane highway, forms the eastern border of the town, while Virginia State Route 40 passes through the center.
+U.S. routes 15 and 360, a four-lane highway, forms the eastern border of the town, while Virginia State Route 40 passes through the center.
 US 15 leads north 20 mi to Farmville, and US 360 leads northeast 20 mi to Burkeville.
 The two routes together lead southwest 15 mi to their split at Wylliesburg.
 Route 40 leads east 18 mi to Victoria and west 9 mi to Charlotte Court House.